Zachary Karabashliev: Life

 "A Brief History of the Airplane" was awarded Helikon Award in 2009.

 His stage plays produced in Bulgaria, and the US have won numerous prestigious awards.

 "Lissabon" - 2014 - La Mama Theatre in New York City, produced by Voza Rivers, directed by Hristo Hristov.

 "Sunday Evening" - 2008 Askeer Award, produced by Theatre Sofia, directed by Zdravko Mitkov.

 "Recoil" - 2009 Askeer Nominee, The Audience Award at Wiesbadden Theatre Fest, TBA, directed by Stayko Murdjev.

-Zachary Karabashliev wrote the screenplay for the feature "18% Gray" (now in post-production), as well as other feature and short films in various stages of production.
+Zachary Karabashliev wrote the screenplay for the feature "18% Gray", as well as other feature and short films in various stages of production.

 "Havra" (Ciela 2017) is a 193 000-word novel, published in his native Bulgaria to become a national bestseller.
 A vivid historical tale, within the frame of a contemporary drama, "Havra" offers an astonishing quest for truth, justice, love and family that stretches from 19th century Russia, sweeps through Central Asia, Ottoman Empire, Victorian England, Spain, France to reach a surfer's beach town in Southern California, and climaxes in contemporary post-communist Bulgaria.

 "Havra" was awarded the two most prestigious national literary Awards:

 Novel of the Year 2017 given by National Endowment Fund "13 Centuries of Bulgaria";

 H.G.
 Danov, given by the Bulgarian Ministry of Culture;